Tom Hucker & Tim Rousseau

 Students deepen their understanding and refine their skills for building casework of the highest quality.
-From underlying principles, such as accommodating wood movement, to meticulous craftsmanship for piston-fit drawers, Tim focuses on tried-and-true techniques that are too often shortcut in the hustle of the present.
-Topics he covers through lecture and demonstration include, among others,
+From underlying principles such as accommodating wood movement, to meticulous craftsmanship for piston-fit drawers, Tom and Tim focus on tried-and-true techniques that are too often bypassed in the hustle of the present.
+Topics they cover through lecture and demonstration include, among others,

 - Appropriate joinery for flush-corner and overhung carcasses, and for interior dividers such as web frames and muntins;

 - Accurate and efficient cutting of dovetails (through, half-blind, mitered, sliding, and drop-in) and all forms of mortise and tenon, with both hand and power tools;

 - Designing, making, mounting, and fitting inset drawers, and frame-and-panel doors with solid-wood and veneered panels;

 - Resawing and working with shop-made veneer; and

 - Installing knife and butt hinges, door stops, and drawer stops.

 Each student designs and builds a small, solid-wood, free-standing casepiece with close attention to attractive proportion and detail.
 Doors and drawers are optional.
 Designs are kept within reasonable parameters for size and complexity to maximize students’ time for hands-on exploration of new skills and techniques.